NAVadi21/FaceOutTuneOut/README.md

 # Smart Music Player with Face Detection

 This project is a smart music player that automatically pauses the music when the user's face is moved away from the screen and resumes playback when the user comes back into the frame.
-The goal of this project is to enhance user convenience, save energy, ensure safety, and maintain social etiquette in various environments.
+The goal of this project is to enhance user convenience, save energy, ensure safety, and maintain social etiquette in various environment.

 ## Features